 The Catholic Diocese of Maitland-Newcastle has an abiding commitment to promote the safety, welfare and wellbeing of children and vulnerable adults - particularly those who participate in the life of the Diocese.
 All employees are required to undergo a National Police Check and, where legislated, hold a Working with Children Check.
 Diocesan workers are expected to personally adopt and enact the Diocese’s Safeguarding Commitment Statement.

-• Demonstrated ability to effectively optimise the school’s human, financial and physical resources to deliver high quality organisational and educational outcomes
+• Demonstrated ability to effectively utilise data to optimise organisational and educational outcomes;

 The applicant must provide evidence of the following:

-• Current NESA and Working with Children number
+• Current Paid Working with Children Check (WWCC) number;

 |Instructions||Forward your Curriculum Vitae together with a covering letter addressing selection criteria via email (preferred) as one pdf to the contact person.|